-The investor relations and corporate secretarial functions at AE are performed by one division namely Corporate Secretary and Investor Relations Division, which is headed by Mr. Mahardika Putranto.
-Although directly responsible to the Chief Financial Officer, he communicates with all members of the BoD as well as the personnel of the other functions within the company to obtain information on the company’s operation, financial, projects, corporate actions, and other aspects.
-The BoD and the rest of the company are supportive of the Investor Relations activities, as evidenced in their participation in conferences and meetings in 2016.
+The investor relations and corporate secretarial functions at AE are performed by one division namely Corporate Secretary and Investor Relations Division, which is headed by Mahardika Putranto Hadikusumo.
+He reports directly to the Chief Financial Officer and actively maintains communications with all members of the BoD as well as the personnel of the other functions within the company to obtain information on the company’s operations, finance, projects, corporate actions, and other aspects.
+The BoD and the rest of the company are supportive of the investor relations activities.

 Together with the Corporate Communications Division, the Investor Relations Department maintains active interactions and close relationships with capital markets participants, which include institutional investors, potential investors, analysts, and the media.
 The company believes that ongoing dialogues with the shareholders based on fact and transparency will create maximum shareholder value.

-The measure to communicate the company’s information is manifested through several regular activities, such as the quarterly press releases, investor presentations, the public exposes, and the regular analyst and investor meetings.
-As of the end of 2017, AE was covered by 30 analysts who issued reports on AE’s operational and financial analyses, as well as on the coal market as a whole.
-The Investor Relations’ team attended 15 conferences and 4 non-deal international and domestic roadshows, with a total of 239 meetings attended during the year.
+The measures to communicate the company’s information are manifested through several regular activities, such as the quarterly press releases, investor presentations, the public exposes, and the regular meetings with analysts and investors.
+As of the end of 2018, AE was covered by 26 analysts who issued reports on AE’s operational and financial analyses, as well as on the coal market as a whole.
+The Investor Relations’ team attended 15 conferences and 8 non-deal international and domestic roadshows, with a total of 281 meetings attended during the year.